clairewishart/scRNAseq-FlowCytometry-Genes/README.md

 ### Data

 The dataset used in this project is a single-cell RNA-sequencing dataset downloaded from the Gene Expression Omnibus (GEO) under accession number **GSE146113**.
-It has been pre-processed into a Seurat object and it is stored in the `data/` directory as `data.RData`.
+It has been pre-processed into a Seurat object and underwent pre-processing, normalisation, and clustering to isolate the cell types of interest (microglia and monocytes) for this analysis.
+This data was exported as a seurat object.
+For reproducibility, a sample is provided in the `data/` directory as `data.RData`.

+If you require access to the full dataset or have any questions, please email claire.wishart@sydney.edu.au.

 ## Running the Analysis